isabelle-prover/mirror-afp-devel/admin/site/content/submission.md

 It is possible and encouraged to build on other archive entries in your submission.
 There is a standardised way to [refer to other AFP entries](/help) in your theories.

+It is also encouraged to identify parts of your submission as potentially suitable for inclusion in the Isabelle distribution (i.e. the basic libraries in `isabelle/src/HOL`).
+Use the comment field of the submission form to alert the editors to this material, ideally with a suggestion where it could go (e.g. into `List`).
+You may also want to put it in a separate theory with a descriptive name like `More_List`.

 ## Submission Form

 [Submission form](/webapp/submit)